3D modelingfree softwareBlenderSketchUpCAD

 11. VRoid Studio (official)

-VRoid Studio is a highly specialised and intuitive application dedicated to creating anime-style 3D characters.
+VRoid Studio is a highly specialised and intuitive application dedicated to creating anime-style 3D characters (avatars).
 Rather than being a general-purpose tool, it provides a focused, artist-friendly environment for designing avatars ready for VTubing, games, and social VR platforms.
-It is completely free to download and use, with versions available for Windows, macOS, iPad, and Steam, making it incredibly accessible for aspiring character creators.

 The software excels with its procedural hair creation and direct 3D texture painting, allowing for rapid customisation using familiar brush-based workflows.
 Its strength lies in its simplicity and preset-driven system, which lets beginners produce high-quality, stylised avatars quickly without getting bogged down in complex polygonal modelling.
 For those interested in this creative niche, mastering character design fundamentals can significantly enhance the quality of your avatars.
 While it is purpose-built for humanoids, the models can be exported in the popular VRM format for wide compatibility.